Joaquim Marques Lisboa, Marquis of Tamandaré: Career

-Returning from an important mission entrusted to Niterói, Marques Lisboa was enrolled in March 1824, at the Imperial Navy Academy.
-Meanwhile, domestic events required the squadron's presence in different parts of the country in order to impose the Central Government's authority.
-Badly remade from the Independence Wars, some ships went to Pernambuco to overthrow the revolution led by Manoel de Carvalho Pais de Andrade, whose objective was to bring together the various Northeastern Provinces to proclaim a Republic and constitute the Ecuador Confederation.
-As soon as came to his known that a Naval Division headed north to suppress the revolutionary initiative manifesting in various region's provinces countrywide, Marques Lisboa reported Admiral Cochrane to board one of the ships that would constitute the Division.
+After returning from an important mission entrusted to the Niterói, Marques Lisboa enrolled at the Imperial Navy Academy in March 1824.
+Meanwhile, domestic events required the squadron's presence in different parts of the country to assert the authority of the central government.
+Still recovering from the War of Independence, some ships were sent to Pernambuco to suppress the revolution led by Manoel de Carvalho Pais de Andrade, whose objective was to unite several northeastern provinces, proclaim a republic, and establish the Confederation of the Equator.
+When Marques Lisboa learned that a naval division was heading north to suppress the revolutionary movement, he asked Admiral Cochrane for permission to board one of the ships in the division.

-Francisco Vilela Barbosa, then Minister of the Navy, refused and Cochrane, surpassing this topic request directly to the Emperor, presenting the young Joaquim.
-Using very consistent arguments, the Emperor had no choice but to give in and, on July 30, 1824, an Imperial Resolution arrived at the academy, naming the volunteer Joaquim Marques Lisboa to board the fleet's flagship, Pedro I. Once the rebels were silenced, the fleet continued in the region removing other possible revolutionary outbreaks.
-Joaquim carefully carried out all the missions assigned.
+Francisco Vilela Barbosa, then Minister of the Navy, refused the request.
+Cochrane then appealed directly to the emperor, presenting the case for the young Joaquim.
+Convinced by Cochrane's arguments, the emperor issued an imperial resolution on 30 July 1824, naming the volunteer Joaquim Marques Lisboa to serve aboard the fleet's flagship, Pedro I. After the rebels were suppressed, the fleet remained in the region to prevent further revolutionary outbreaks.
+Marques Lisboa carefully carried out all the missions assigned to him.